 - Will my son be able to keep in contact with the school after he graduates?

 Yes.
-The director and his wife have experience in working with teens in a residential program environment.
+The director and his wife have experience in working with teens in a residential program environment for more than 12 years.
 The staff members are trained, educated and experienced to provide quality care to the young men and their families with varying issues and problems.

 Students come to Wood Creek Academy with a wide range of emotional, social, and academic challenges.
 Many of our students struggle with lack of confidence and/or low self-esteem.
 Often many of these challenges are manifested through negative behaviors and deteriorating family relationships.
 These are good kids that come from good families but are making unhealthy decisions and poor choices.